Points of Contention with the Nature of God

 Is God omniscient?

-- No. There were several things that God didn’t know, prompting him to ask questions:
+- No. There are several instances of God explicitly not knowing something, which prompted him to ask questions:

 - God traveled to Sodom and Gomorrah to see if was as sinful as he had heard (GEN 18:20-21).